Skip to navigation Skip to content

 Transfer to Age Pension (Blind)

-They can be transferred to Age Pension (Blind) when they meet all of the qualification criteria for Age Pension and the Social Security definition of permanent blindness.
+Customers getting Age Pension can be transferred to Age Pension (Blind) without a claim if they meet the Social Security definition of permanent blindness.
+See Transferring to Age Pension (Blind).

 Alternative letter formats